Wealth Dojo.

 Short-form practices for reorienting how wealth moves.

-Through story, dialogue, somatic sensing, and systemic insight, each session is a different doorway into the same core question: what happens when we slow down enough to feel what money is actually touching?
-We explore what it means to fund the forest rather than just the trees, to honour slow transformation that linear metrics will never capture, and to discern when funding is sustaining structures whose time has passed.
+Through story, dialogue, somatic sensing, and systemic insight, each session is a different doorway into the same core question: what happens when you slow down enough to feel what money is actually touching?
+You will explore what it means to fund the forest rather than just the trees, to honour slow transformation that linear metrics will never capture, and to discern when funding is sustaining structures whose time has passed.
 This is not gentle work — the patterns that shape how wealth moves are deep, and shifting them requires honesty, nerve, and a willingness to be changed by what you find.
-We cultivate a richer awareness from which more skilful and liberating choices can emerge.
+We cultivate a richer awareness from which more skillful and liberating choices can emerge.
 These are not lectures.
 They are places to train.

 Rewilding + Reclaiming Wealth.